port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 ## Conclusion

-By leveraging Port's automation capabilities, we've created an efficient, secure workflow that reduces manual overhead for permission requests.
+By leveraging Port's automation capabilities, we have created an efficient, secure workflow that reduces manual overhead for permission requests.
 This system streamlines the approval process for **ReadOnly** permissions while ensuring that **ReadWrite** requests still go through manual review.

 We're excited to see how you'll use this feature to improve your team's productivity and streamline your permission management processes!